-On our recent 6 day trip to the Florida Keys, we were astounded by the number of fascinating examples of Florida wildlife that we were able to find on our travels from Key Largo to Key West.
-While some evaded us during our time in the Keys, like the Salt Water Crocodiles (probably a good thing!), we did manage to get close enough to touch, and even hold, some fascinating Florida Keys critters and creatures.
+On our recent trip to the Florida Keys, we were astounded by the number of fascinating examples of Florida wildlife that we were able to find on our travels from Key Largo to Key West.
+While some critters and creatures evaded us during our time in the Keys, like the Salt Water Crocodiles (probably a good thing!), we did manage to get close enough to touch, and even hold, some of these fascinating Florida Keys critters and creatures.

 This little guy is a Brown Anole Lizard.
 Originally from Cuba and the Bahamas, you can now find these lizards throughout the state of Florida, including the Florida Keys.
 These tiny lizards are cute as a button, and we found them everywhere, scurrying about the paths we walked on, in gardens, and climbing up the trunks of palm trees.
 Don’t let the last photo scare you.
 His teeth are so tiny, he can’t pierce the skin.
 He tried hard to scare us away with his puffy orange throat and his little nips, but really, he’s harmless.